 Both companies will typically work to donate returned mattresses to local charities, whenever possible.

-DreamCloud offers a lifetime warranty on their flagship mattress.
-For the first 10 years, the mattress will be replaced at no cost.
+For the first 10 years, the DreamCloud Mattress will be replaced at no cost.
 After 10 years, the mattress will be repaired or replaced, but the customer may be responsible for shipping costs of $50 each way.
 If a covered defect is detected and the warranty claim verified, this shipping cost will be refunded to the customer.

-Saatva offers a 12-year warranty for the Saatva Youth; a 15-year warranty for the Saatva Classic and Saatva Latex Hybrid; and a 20-year warranty for the Saatva HD.
 For the first two years, Saatva will repair or replace any defective mattress at no extra charge to the owner.
-Beginning in the third year, Saatva charges a transportation fee of $99 each way; otherwise, repairs and replacements are still free.
+Beginning in the third year, Saatva charges a transportation fee of $149; otherwise, repairs and replacements are still free.

 In addition to the standard warranty, Saatva offers the ‘Fairness Replacement Option’ for all mattresses.
 Under this coverage option, repairs and replacements are still free for the first two years.
 Beginning in the third year, you can replace your mattress if it develops a defect by paying a certain percentage of the original sticker price.
 This percentage depends on how long you’ve owned the mattress, and will range from 40% to 80%.
 You’ll also get to keep the damaged mattress in addition to its replacement.